varunnaik/KeywordGrabber/README.md

 Output will be in two CSV files, phrases.csv and words.csv
 They contain the words and phrases, respectively, in descending order of occurence, along with their counts.

+Future Enhancements:
+Make phrases count more useful, split text on designated separators such as '-' and count the pieces rather than count the whole thing.